chebwaplus/Losp/docs/using-losp.md

 }
 ```

-### AsyncResult
+### LospAsyncResult

-In contrast to a `ValueResult`, an `AsyncResult` indicates that the operator must perform an asynchronous process before it can emit a value.
-An `AsyncResult` provides a `Source` member that implements an `OnAsyncCompleted()` callback hook.
-The `AsyncResult` provides this hook as well for convenience.
+In contrast to a `LospValueResult`, a `LospAsyncResult` indicates that the operator must perform an asynchronous process before it can emit a value.
+A `LospAsyncResult` provides an  `OnAsyncCompleted()` callback hook.

-When a callback is passed to `OnAsyncCompleted()`, it is triggered with the final, evaluated `ValueResult` of the expression or with an `ErrorResult`.
-An `AsyncResult` *cannot* resolve with another `AsyncResult`.
-This is enforced at all levels of the interpreter, and is particularly true at the top level, as invoked by the host app.
+When a callback is passed to `OnAsyncCompleted()`, it is triggered with the final, evaluated `LospValueResult` of the expression or with an `LospErrorResult`.
+A `LospAsyncResult` *cannot* resolve with another `LospAsyncResult`.

-To emphasize the consequence of this: if mulitple operators in a Losp script trigger an `AsyncResult`, only one top-level `AsyncResult` is emitted to the host app.
-All asynchronous operators are handled internally and fully resolved before the top-level `AsyncResult` is resolved.
+To emphasize the consequence of this: if multiple operators in a Losp script trigger an `AsyncResult`\*, only one top-level `LospAsyncResult` is emitted to the host app.
+All asynchronous operators are handled internally and fully resolved before the top-level `LospAsyncResult` is resolved.

+> \* `AsyncResult` is the internal equivalent to `LospAsyncResult`.

 ## Losp Values